kmdreko/venator/docs/interface.md

 ### Table

-The table shows the actual events, spans, or connections being queried by the filter and timeframe.
-By default it will show columns for the level, when it occurred (`#timestamp` for events, `#created_at` for spans, `#connected_at` for connections) and a default column (`@message` for events, `#name` for spans).
+The table shows the actual events or spans being queried by the filter and timeframe.
+By default it will show columns for the level, when it occurred (`#timestamp` for events, `#created_at` for spans) and a default column (`@message` for events, `#name` for spans).
 The timing column also includes a toggle for controlling the sort order.

 Each of the non-fixed columns have a `+` button in the header to create a new column.
 The column header can be edited to change the property which uses the